-Level of risk tolerated
+Level of tax risk tolerated

 There are no pre-prescribed levels of tolerable risk.
 Given the size of the Group, risks will naturally arise from time to time, the Group therefore cannot remove tax risk completely but aims to manage it to an appropriate level.
-The risks are evaluated as they arise and the advice of external advisors and HMRC is sought where uncertainty remains.
+The risks are evaluated as they arise and the advice of external advisors and tax authorities including HMRC is sought where uncertainty remains.